Fraudsters follow the headlines. And the Coronavirus (COVID-19) outbreak is no exception. Here’s how you can avoid fraud and scams.

 Feeling uneasy during these uncertain times?
 It’s understandable.
 And you’re not alone.

-But as you navigate the coronavirus COVID-19 pandemic, know that some things remain unchanged: Your money remains safe at Dupaco Community Credit Union, and your financial cooperative is here to help you.
+But as you navigate the COVID-19 pandemic, know that some things remain unchanged: Your money and account information remain safe at Dupaco Community Credit Union, and your financial cooperative is here to help you.

 “Dupaco is safe, secure and strong, and we’re here for our members,” said Dupaco’s Jill Gogel, assistant vice president, fraud services.
 “We’re in this for the long haul.”